paulveillard/cybersecurity-incident-response/README.md

 > A collection of awesome tools, software, libraries, learning tutorials & videos, frameworks, best practices and technical resources about Incident Response in Cybersecurity.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

+## Incident Response Introduction
+How to effectively detect, respond to and resolve cyber incidents

 ## Table of Contents